Categories

 Will you craft an entire adventure before your players arrive, or roll the dice on the fly, discovering the secrets of the estate alongside them?
 With thousands of possible combinations, no two expeditions into the Estates of the Eliari need ever be the same.
 Open the gates, and let the dice decide your doom.

-Print copies can be obtained from Amazon or Lulu.
+Print copies can be obtained from Amazon, Lulu and DrivethruRPG.

 This started as an experiment in seeing how far I could take the idea of random tables.
 I began with a map which I started keying, and with each location, I kept coming up with alternate results in a table.
 There is one, major fork where the old house is either populated by bandits or undead.
 Otherwise, the choices are all mix-and-match but work together.
 There was a fun challenge is making each option stand by itself while still working the the greater framework.